cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 The default page described above provides the location of the **document root** at `/var/www/html`.
 The **document root** may reside at a different location on a different Linux operating system, so it's important to verify that location.
-Remember that the web is, at its simplest, a filesystem that has been made available to the wide world.
+Remember that the web is, at its simplest, a worldwide network of resources.
 The web server is what provides access to part of the filesystem.
 That point of access is called the **document root**.